mscarey/AuthoritySpoke/docs/guides/introduction.rst

 ------------------

-The two instances of the phrase “the Java API” are in angle brackets to indicate that the Java API is a generic :class:`~authorityspoke.statements.entities.Entity` mentioned in the :class:`~authorityspoke.facts.Fact`\.
+The two instances of the phrase “the Java API” are in angle brackets to indicate that the Java API is a generic :class:`~authorityspoke.entities.Entity` mentioned in the :class:`~authorityspoke.facts.Fact`\.

     >>> oracle.holdings[0].generic_factors
     [Entity(name='the Java API', generic=True, plural=False, anchors=[])]

-A generic :class:`~authorityspoke.statements.entities.Entity` is “generic” in the sense that in the context of the :class:`~authorityspoke.factors.Factor` where the :class:`~authorityspoke.statements.entities.Entity` appears, it could be replaced with some other generic :class:`~authorityspoke.statements.entities.Entity` without changing the meaning of the :class:`~authorityspoke.factors.Factor` or the :class:`~authorityspoke.rules.Rule` where it appears.
+A generic :class:`~authorityspoke.entities.Entity` is “generic” in the sense that in the context of the :class:`~authorityspoke.factors.Factor` where the :class:`~authorityspoke.entities.Entity` appears, it could be replaced with some other generic :class:`~authorityspoke.entities.Entity` without changing the meaning of the :class:`~authorityspoke.factors.Factor` or the :class:`~authorityspoke.rules.Rule` where it appears.